 We’ve got 3 tutorials of our favorite spider crafts for kids.
 For more spider and Halloween crafts, see the bottom of this post.

-How to Make a Paper Spider Web
+Paper Spider Web

 First, let’s walk through the steps to make a paper spider web.
 You can also watch the tutorial video on the bottom of this post.